300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Which 12 months did the primary episode of Emmerdale Farm air?

-- What’s the identify of Scott Drinkwell’s drag queen alter-ego in Hollyoaks?
+- What’s the title of Scott Drinkwell’s drag queen alter-ego in Hollyoaks?

 Answers